-We will discuss the quality of the products in the next paragraphs.
 Negligence can happen on a construction site when the work is behind schedule.
 Trying to make up time and finish a project in a timely fashion can cause people to rush, sacrificing the quality of their work.
 These mistakes will place a heavy financial burden on the homeowner for the life of the home.
-I will be covering two sectors of building design that should be regarded as important if you are to avoid unplanned post occupancy maintenance.
+I will be covering two sectors of building design that should be regarded as important if you are to avoid unplanned post-occupancy maintenance.

-Having a subcontractor cut cost on the foundation of your home is probably the scariest thing to happen during construction.
+Having a subcontractor cut costs on the foundation of your home is probably the scariest thing to happen during construction.
 This can cause safety issues, as well as costly repair bills.
-A poor foundation will effect doors and windows as well, causing them to sag, crack, and become uneven in a short amount of time.
+A poor foundation will affect doors and windows as well, causing them to sag, crack, and become uneven in a short amount of time.

 You need to have a good balance when making your decision.
 You need to find the best people that are within your budget.
 It is up to you to hire good people and make sure they are doing the job you hired them for.
-You have invested to much time in making sure your dream home will happen, spend a little more time to make sure your dream home does not become a nightmare for you and your family after you move in.
+You have invested too much time in making sure your dream home will happen.
+Spend a little more time to make sure your dream home does not become a nightmare for you and your family after you move in.